MEd in Curriculum Studies

 You can also find the Grad Reference Form here.

-important Important: Please ask your references to include the 4-character cohort designation KTY when they submit their reference.
+important Important: Please ask your references to include the 4-character cohort designation KTY5 when they submit their reference.
 All references must arrive in sealed envelopes with the reference’s signature on the seal.

 Faculty of Education, PDCE Office